ruricolist/bosom-serpent/README.markdown

     def lex(s):
         return shlex.split(s)

-You can then import this Python module into Lisp from your system:
+You can then import this Python module into Lisp from another file in the same system:

      (vernacular:import shlex
        :as :bosom-serpent/python2